-19.1 MSc. in Biomedical Sciences Curriculum
+19.1 MSc BMS Curriculum

 The MSc BMS program takes a minimum of two years to complete.
-The program requires a total number of 34 credit hours (beyond the bachelor's degree) for graduation.
-Out of these credit hours, a minimum of 22 credit hours must be graduate-level courses.
-The remaining 12 credit hours constitute thesis research.
+The program requires a total number of 32 credit hours (beyond the bachelor's degree) for graduation.
+Out of these credit hours, a minimum of 23 credit hours must be graduate-level courses.
+The remaining 9 credit hours constitute thesis research.

 Students are expected to select a supervisor by the end of the first semester (following laboratory rotations) and develop a research project.
 Focusing on a specific area of biomedical sciences will facilitate formal laboratory training.
-The Program Steering Committee will aid MSc BMS students to identify a thesis supervisor following the laboratory rotations.
+The Program Director will aid MSc BMS students to identify a thesis supervisor following the laboratory rotations.